James E. (Jed) Donnelley

 in interesting places.

-Since 2015 Mr. Donnelley has been a Software Engineer, Senior Software Engineer, and currently a Senior DevOps Engineer for Guidewire
+Starting in 2015 Mr. Donnelley worked as a Software Engineer, Senior Software Engineer, and recently as a Senior DevOps Engineer for Guidewire

-Software where he leads the Guidewire Juggling Club.
+Software where he led the Guidewire Juggling Club.

 In addition to his work in government, industry, and in private business,